 In 1912, the good people of this former bustling logging town organized the volunteer fire department under the direction of our first fire chief, H. Zimmerman.
 The earliest known equipment consisted of multiple hand carts that were spread out across the town.
 In 1922, a four-wheeled hose cart was built.
 Firefighters pulled it either by hand or by a car to get hoses wherever the fire was in town.

-Frank C. Brown, fire chief from 1927-1955, oversaw the first SW Polk contract.
-He also oversaw the purchase of our department’s first official fire truck – a 1928 Model A Ford.
+Frank C. Brown, fire chief from 1927-1955, oversaw the purchase of our department’s first official fire truck – a 1928 Model A Ford.
 The old Model A was replaced in 1947 by a new 1947 Ford 500 GPM Pumper Truck and a new 1948 Ford F-3 250 GPM Pumper Truck was added the following year as part of the SW Polk contract.
 The department had 35 volunteer members.
 Just like today’s members, the members of the 1940’s participated in the town’s search and rescue work as well.

 By 1965, when our current E123 was bought, the department had grown to a group of men willing to serve their community and a brand new building with three bays had just been built – still across the street from the general store.
 Fire chiefs over the years included Virgil Taylor, Floyd Brown, Bernard “Slim” Freer, John Gilbert, and Paul Bailey.